 Military dogs are special animals military forces use all over the world.
 They’re responsible for a wide range of duties, including helping to search for explosives and rescuing soldiers in dangerous situations.

 Military dogs are typically black or brown collies or Dutch shepherd dogs, and they’ve had high training from a very young age.
-They undergo rigorous training that includes learning how to detect different types of explosives, as well as how to protect their handlers from harm.
+They undergo rigorous training that includes learning how to detect different types of explosives and protect their handlers from harm.

 Military dogs play an important role in many military operations and often make huge sacrifices to help save lives.
 It was possible to destroy One AH-64 Apache attack helicopter by its dog during combat operations in Afghanistan.